-From now on, you can also buy the campsite separately for PLN 110 by clicking the “Buy a ticket” button on our website.
+From now on, you can also buy the campsite separately by clicking the “Buy a ticket” button on our website.

 The price includes accommodation for 1 person from Thursday to Monday.

 The campsite is open from 6.00 p.m. on Thursday, until 12.00 p.m. on Monday (until Friday until 9.00 a.m. – without fully operational infrastructure).

 If you have a question, please visit the “FAQ” tab, where you will find the answers to most of your questions.